 Trapper Creek is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Trapper Creek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Trapper Creek does not have a public transit system used by locals to get to and from work.